Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

-In a similar fashion, to approximate the body force term (second term on the right-hand side of Equation \ref{eq:momentumIntegral}), we assume that the body force $\boldsymbol{f}_b$ varies over the cell according to Equation \ref{eq:taylorSeries}; consequently, the term can be approximated in terms of the cell-centre values using the midpoint rule as:
+In a similar fashion, the body force term (second term on the right-hand side of Equation \ref{eq:momentumIntegral}) is approximated by assuming $\boldsymbol{f}_b$ to vary over the cell according to Equation \ref{eq:taylorSeries}.
+Consequently, the term can be approximated in terms of the cell-centre values using the midpoint rule as:

-Towards the discretisation of the surface force term, the closed surface integral is converted into a sum of surface integrals for each polygonal face:
+Towards the discretisation of the surface force term, the closed surface integral in Equation \ref{eq:momentumIntegral} is converted into a sum of surface integrals over each polygonal face: